 - Quick and Easy: This is such an easy meal for those nights when you just don't feel like cooking.
 The sauce is made with just a few simple ingredients, and with quick marinating and cooking times, you can start it right now and have it on your table in less than 30 minutes!

 - Sweet and Spicy Flavors: Isn't there something so crave-worthy about sweet and spicy dishes?
-This honey sriracha sauce strikes the perfect balance of sweetness and heat that will leave you eager for your next bite.
+This honey sriracha sauce strikes the perfect balance of sweetness and heat, leaving you eager for your next bite.
+This recipe and hot smoked salmon are two of my favorite ways to enjoy this fish.

 If you are looking for more easy recipes with a similar flavor profile, check out the Air Fryer Orange Chicken and Air Fryer Teriyaki Chicken recipes!